aihpi/aihpi.github.io/content/page/imprint_and_privacy.md

 The responsible party for the processing of personal data on this website is:

-Hasso Plattner Institute for Digital Engineering gGmbH, Campus Griebnitzsee
+Hasso Plattner Institut for Digital Engineering gGmbH, Campus Griebnitzsee
 Prof.-Dr.-Helmert-Str.
 2-3,
 Phone: +49 (0)331 5509-0,